SumitKumargiri/cric-world-java-API-project/README.md

 **Step 1: Obtain an API Key**

-Before you begin, you need to sign up for access to a cricket API service that provides the necessary data.
+Before you begin, you need to sign up for access to a Cricket API service that provides the necessary data.
 Once registered, you will receive an API key that will be used to authenticate your requests.

 **Step 2: Set Up Your Java Environment**